Lautaro hat-trick sends six-goal Inter Milan top of Serie A - RFI

 Martinez had a role in Inter's second just after half an hour when Crotone defender Luca Marrone turned the ball into his own net under pressure from the Argentina forward.

-Vladimir Golemic put the sides level six minutes later after Arturo Vidal fouled Arkadiusz Reca, with Conte replacing the Chilean midfielder after the break.
+Vladimir Golemic put the sides level six minutes later after Vidal fouled Arkadiusz Reca, with a furious Conte replacing the Chilean with Stefano Sensi at the break.

+"Arturo certainly needs to work and keep his head down, and pedal because he has room for significant improvement," said Conte of the former Juventus and Barcelona midfielder.

+"Here, nobody has a guaranteed place, and he needs to prove that he deserves to play.
+The up-and-down nature of his performances is something we can't afford to continue."

-Martinez pulled Inter ahead before the hour connecting with a Marcelo Brozovic through ball and headed in his third with 12 minutes to go off a rebound.
+Martinez restored the lead for Inter before the hour connecting with a Marcelo Brozovic through ball following a Lukaku back-heel, and headed in his third with 12 minutes to go off a rebound.

-Lukaku blasted in his 50th goal in the Inter jersey after 64 minutes before going off after taking a knock to his thigh, before Achraf Hakimi sealed the win with three minutes to go.
+Lukaku blasted in his 50th goal for Inter after 64 minutes but limped off after taking a knock to his right thigh 10 minutes later, before Achraf Hakimi sealed the win with three minutes to go.

+"Lukaku told me he had a little fatigue, we'll see tomorrow if he is at risk for Sampdoria or not.
+We changed him immediately, it shouldn't be anything serious," said Conte.

 © 2021 AFP